timostamm/protobuf-ts/MANUAL.md

   provide `jsonOptions.typeRegistry` so that the runtime can discriminate the packed type.

 - `binaryOptions: Partial<BinaryReadOptions & BinaryWriteOptions>`

   Options for the [binary wire format](#binary-format).

+- `abort: AbortSignal`

+   A signal to cancel a call.
+Can be created with an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).
+   The npm package `abort-controller` provides a polyfill for Node.js.

 > **Note:** A `RpcTransport` implementation may provide